CarlosEduardoBr04/Usuario-java/README.md

 ### Description 📝

-This project is the implementation of a Java class called `Usuario`, designed to represent user information such as name, login, and password.
+This project is a practical exercise, serving as a personal challenge to test and apply my Java knowledge.
+It involves the implementation of a Java class named `Usuario` designed to represent user information, including name, login, and password.

 ### Key Features 🛠️